-Require contractors to implement measures to control dust and reduce vehicle emissions.
-Contractors would be required to comply with the Puget Sound Clean Air Agency's (PSCAA) Regulation I, Section 9.15 requiring reasonable precautions to avoid dust emissions and Regulation I, Section 9.11 requiring the best available measures to control emissions of odorbearing contaminants.
+- Require contractors to implement measures to control dust and reduce vehicle emissions.
+Contractors would be required to comply with the Puget Sound Clean Air Agency's (PSCAA) Regulation I, Section 9.15 requiring reasonable precautions to avoid dust emissions and Regulation I, Section 9.11 requiring the best available measures to control emissions of odorbearing contaminants. - SPS would comply with applicable regulations for the removal and disposal of any hazardous materials found in the building to be demolished to prevent their release into the air.